kawandag/Tableau-challenge/README.md

   10.How has the proportion of short-term customers and annual subscribers changed?

 # Limitations

-Thechosen timeframe did not have data available for certain categories such as age, gender and trip duration in order to be able to analyze and provide answers to certain questions that may be essential in discovering other viable phenomena.
+The chosen timeframe did not have data available for certain categories such as age, gender and trip duration in order to be able to analyze and provide answers to certain questions that may be essential in discovering other viable phenomena.